Efficient Love

 So I tried something that was unusual for the time.
 I built a simple webpage and called it NovelistSeeksHeroine.com.
 If you clicked through, you found the 28 attributes I believed mattered most for my personal long-term compatibility.
 The 28 attributes lived on the webpage.
 I listed the link to my website on my AOL profile and did the same to my Match.com profile, with the enticement on both saying something like, “Are you the Heroine this Novelist seeks?
 Find out by checking out my webpage NovelistSeeksHeroine.com.”
 I made a simple promise: “If you believe you match all 28 traits, write to me and include the traits your own Hero would need to match.”

 That was it.
 I didn’t run ads.
 I didn’t buy traffic.
-The AOL profile and the early Match.com profile were the only two intentional distribution channels.
+The AOL profile and the very early days of Match.com profile were the only two intentional distribution channels.
 Everything else came from word-of-mouth and referrals – people telling other people, “You have to see this.”
+(As I recall, Match.com did not start until 1995 – a year after I started this Quest.
+They ended up giving me a free lifetime membership.)

 I also included a line from my past that became an unexpected signal: I had worked for NASA as a physicist decades earlier.
 I was not a rocket scientist at that point.
 It was simply part of my history.
 Still, people loved the idea of a former NASA physicist trying to bring structure to love.
 The joke wrote itself.